 By placing arbs, you can guarantee a profit regardless of the outcome of an event.

-This might sound like matched betting, but there is a crucial difference:
+This might sound like no-risk matched betting, but there is a crucial difference:

 You don’t need free bets or promotions to generate profits.

 How to do Arbitrage Betting

 Arbitrage betting is incredibly easy to do.
 In fact, we now have a full arbitrage betting guide that you will probably find useful.

 Smarkets is a betting exchange that will allow you to bet against the outcome of a regular bet at the bookies.

 So if you back Arsenal at odds of 2.0 on Paddy Power and then lay Arsenal at odds of 1.9 on Smarkets, you have all outcomes covered and you have a guaranteed profit of £0.27 for every £10 that you stake.